MiroPalmu/coe-website/_pages/jobs.md

 ---

-We plan open several positions ranging from PhD-level to postdoc to senior researchers in the CoE.
+We plan to open several positions ranging from PhD-level to postdoc to senior researchers in the CoE.
 You can find the job listings below.

 ## University of Helsinki